oliviaredfield/perspectiveapi/quickstart.md

     The curl command issued an API request to analyze the `comment.text` field for the `requestedAttributes`, in this case the `TOXICITY` model.

-    In the response ,the field `attributeScores.TOXICITY.summaryScore.value`
+    In the response, the field `attributeScores.TOXICITY.summaryScore.value`
     gives the toxicity model's score for the comment.
 In this case, the comment got a 0.9 out of 1.0.
 A less mean-spirited comment should get a lower score.